emhedlin/bim_2020/README.md

 ## Occupancy results

-Logistic regression with a matern correlation spatial structure was used to examine patterns in yearly breeding success.
-For PEFA, a model with estimated correlation out performed those without, and the best spatial structure is one that is static through all years.
-We conclude that there is some unknown spatial covariate that may be driving breeding success, and the result pattern doesn't vary from year to year.
+Logistic regression with and without matern correlation spatial structure was used to examine patterns in yearly breeding success.
+For PEFA, a model with estimated correlation out performed those without, and the best spatial structure was static through all years.
+We conclude that there is some unknown spatial covariate that may be driving breeding success, and the resulting pattern doesn't vary from year to year.

 <p align="center">
   <img width="400" src="https://github.com/emhedlin/bim_2020/blob/master/documents/pefa_spatial_pattern.png">